 What is kintsugi?

-Kintsugi (金継ぎ), "golden joinery," is the Japanese art of repairing a broken object by highlighting its cracks with lacquer mixed with gold powder, rather than hiding them.
-The repaired object becomes unique and precious, its scars made a feature.
+Kintsugi (金継ぎ), "golden joinery", is the Japanese art of repairing a broken object by highlighting its cracks with gold-laced lacquer rather than hiding them.
+The mended object becomes unique and precious, its scars made a feature.

 What's the difference between kintsugi and maki-e?

-Maki-e is the art of sprinkling gold over lacquer to create decorative patterns.
-Kintsugi is specifically the art of repair: its lines follow the object's real fractures, not a pre-chosen design.
+Maki-e is the art of dusting gold over lacquer to create chosen decorative patterns.
+Kintsugi is specifically the art of repair: its lines follow the object's actual fractures, not a predefined design.

 Can kintsugi be done in silver?

 Yes.
 The classic version uses gold (kin), but there's also gin-tsugi, in silver, for a cooler, more lunar look.
-Other shades, like red, are possible on custom pieces.
+Other tones, like red, are possible on custom pieces.

 Why pair kintsugi with a Hannya mask?

 Because the Hannya already represents a woman broken by suffering.
-Giving her golden cracks extends the idea of kintsugi: the wound isn't hidden, it becomes a strength and a beauty.
+Giving her golden cracks extends the kintsugi idea: the wound isn't hidden, it becomes strength and beauty.